lukadlm97/f1_full_stack/README.md

 8. 13/12/2021 - downgrade project to .net 5 (problems with entity and logging providers), added serilog for tracing, done get_all drivers functionality
 9. 15/12/2021 - completed driver controller with all needed functionalities. started with doman part of contracts.
 10. 19/12/2021 - finished constructor endpoints, created Swagger documentations for API, successfully ended testing of this endpoints.
+11.	end of December 2021. - finished buissnes logic for racing result for drivers, constructors and contracts.

 Notes:
 ------------------------------------------------------------------------------------------------------------------------